-Smaller than nature reserves, local wildlife sites (LWS) are areas recognised for their biodiversity value at a local level.
+Like nature reserves, local wildlife sites (LWS) are areas recognised for their biodiversity value at a local level.
 Identifying and protecting more local wildlife sites is important because they often represent the remaining fragments of semi-natural habitats within developed landscapes.
 The ongoing monitoring and provision of management advice for LWS's is crucial.
 These sites provide essential ecological functions, such as serving as steppingstones for species dispersal, contributing to habitat connectivity, and maintaining genetic diversity within populations.
 Protection of local wildlife sites is especially crucial in urban and peri-urban areas, where they often represent the only green spaces available for both wildlife and people.
+Any development proposal impacts on LWS's should be minimised and carefully mitigated in line with the Local Nature Recovery Strategy.